Concerns and controversies at the 2014 Winter Olympics

-There were many controversies and concerns affecting the 2014 Winter Olympics.
+There were many controversies and concerns affecting the 2014 Winter Olympics in Sochi.
 There were disputes with Circassians, who demanded the events be cancelled or moved unless Russia apologized for the 19th century Circassian genocide, environmental and economic issues, lack of political stability and governance, and the safety and human rights of LGBT athletes and journalists, in light of Russia's "gay propaganda" laws, which sparked Olympic-focused protests.
 However, all of these events were overshadowed by the massive Russian state-sponsored doping program uncovered in the aftermath of the Games.

 Circassian genocide

 Circassian organisations have spoken out against the Olympics, arguing that the Games will take place on land that had been inhabited by them since the beginning of recorded history by their ancestors until 1864, when the resolution of the Russian–Circassian War was stated to have caused the disappearance (variously by death or deportation) of around 800,000–1,500,000 Circassians.
 They demanded the Sochi 2014 Olympics be cancelled or moved unless Russia apologises for the Circassian genocide.
 Some Circassian groups have not expressed outright opposition to the Olympics but argue that symbols of Circassian history and culture should be included in the format, as Australia, the United States, and Canada did for their indigenous populations in 2000, 2002, and 2010 respectively.

 The games are viewed to be particularly offensive because they include the date of the 150th anniversary of the Circassian genocide.
 It has thus been a rallying cry for Circassian nationalists.

 In particular, there is much ire over the use of a hill called "Red Hill".
 In 1864, a group of Circassians tried to return home but were attacked and a battle ensued, ending in their massacre, and attaining the name "Red Hill" (for the blood spilled).
 There were skiing and snowboarding events planned to be held on this hill.